-about commuting mode and time.
-'Journey to Work' questions appear in the 1980, 1990, and 2000 censuses, and in the American Community Survey (ACS).
+Commuting Behavior and Vehicle Ownership.
+The decennial census asks questions about commuting mode and time.
+'Journey to Work' questions appear in the 1980, 1990, and 2000 censuses, and in the American Community Survey (ACS) (Ruggles et al. 2020).
 We use data from these three censuses, as well as the 2006/10, 2011/15, 2016, and 2017 ACS.
 Key variables of interest are: (i) the primary mode of commute for each worker in the household; (ii) whether a household keeps a vehicle at home for use by members of the household; and (iii) public transit ridership for each worker in the household.
 The census data include rich demographic and economic controls, including contemporaneous income.